 Admission Requirements for International Students

-If you are a prospective student who maintains permanent residence outside the U.S., you must also meet a series of international admissions requirements and submit additional materials before you can apply to our ABSN program or Transfer BSN program pathway.
+If you are a prospective student who maintains permanent residence outside the U.S., you must also meet a series of international admissions requirements and submit additional materials before you can apply to our ABSN program offered in Syracuse or Albany, New York, or Transfer BSN Pathway offered exclusively in Albany.
 Upon completion of the online portion of your application, an ABSN admissions representative can help you gather and complete the following documents:

 - Official school transcripts of all secondary and post-secondary academic work, along with an explanation of the grading system (in English)